Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/seth.md

 2. What I learned: There is a separate package for extracting data from Reddit.
 Seems very handy and efficient when dealing with such a nested data structure as yours.

 3. Suggestion: Clarifying how you will explore turn-taking in online discourse and what discourse categories will be the main focus of your project: language-in-use or socio-political.

+## Camryn's Notes

+I think you have done a great job so far!

+1. As someone who has also worked with PRAW, I see you have made great progress with setting up and collecting posts from subreddits.
+I also think you make great comments throughout your notebooks, which is helpful for understanding.

+2. I think what you have so far is good, but I think some organization in your repository would help!
+For example, putting all of your notebooks into a folder.
+I also think having something in your README about the order in which one should go through your notebooks would also be helpful.

+3. One thing I wasn't super aware of was the concept of turn-taking in online discourse, and how this can be observed and analyzed.